jameshughes89/cs2XX-ComputerArchitecture/site/topics/logic/combinational-logic.rst

     * Given :math:`n` inputs, a total of :math:`2^{n}` outputs can be controlled

-* In general, and gates with various inverted inputs are ideal for situations where a specific input pattern is required
+* In general, AND gates with various inverted inputs are ideal for situations where a specific input pattern is required

 .. figure:: and_gate_for_01010010.png
     :width: 250 px
     :align: center

-    Example of an and gate that only outputs ``1`` when an input pattern of ``01010010``, where the top input is the most significant bit, is observed.
+    Example of an AND gate that only outputs ``1`` when an input pattern of ``01010010``, where the top input is the most significant bit, is observed.